by Myles Abroad

 "Last night you said you came into town to give the Sheriff your story.
 You going there now?"

 Bill nodded.
 "Yup.
 They were kind-hearted people.
 Last winter was long and most of us ran out of food.
 Ella slaughtered two to her herd to help feed us.
 Jim was the same, they wouldn't see anyone go hungry."
 Bill shook his head.
 "What was done was murder and those that did it need to hang for it."

 He packed up his pipe, stood, slung his saddlebag over his shoulder and picked up his hat.
 They shook hands.

 "Thanks, Bill.
 I'll get the truth out there."

-He turned to see the man he had seen earlier in the saloon.
-He was leaning against the wall smoking a cheroot, his hand resting on his holstered pistol.
+He turned to see Bothwell's man leaning against the wall smoking a cheroot, his hand resting on his holstered pistol.

 The man smiled but it didn't touch his cold blue eyes.
-A shiver ran up Bill's spine.
+A shiver ran up Bill's back.